This site is produced and sponsored by Newport's

 The Cliff Walk along the eastern shore of Newport, RI is world famous as a public access walk that combines the natural beauty of the Newport shoreline with the architectural history of Newport's gilded age.
 Wildflowers, birds, geology ... all add to this delightful walk.

-In 1975 the walk was designated as a National Recreation Trail ... the 65th in the nation and first in New England.
+the walk was designated as a National Recreation Trail ... the 65th in the nation and first in New England.
 The walk runs 3.5 miles and about two-thirds of the walk is in easy walking condition.
-What makes Cliff Walk unique is that it is a National Recreation Trail in a National Historic District.

-Parts of the southern half of the walk are a rough trail over the natural and rugged New England rocky shore line.
+Parts of the southern half of the walk are a rough trail over the natural and rugged New England rocky shoreline.
 Walkers need to be especially careful and alert in these challenging areas.
 RI State Law seems to apply to Limit Liability of property owners. [see State Law, Section 32-6]

 You pass at your own risk on the walk, which is a public right-of-way over private property.
 In spots just a couple of feet from the path are abrupt drops of over 70 feet.
 Wild bushes and weeds often hide this danger.